NikkiHmltn/tomagatchi-example/README.md

 - HTML
 - CSS

+## Installation Instructions

+### Method 1 (Live)

+- Simply click on the "Live" link in the "Links" section above the wireframes.

+### Method 2 (Cloning)

+- `Fork` and `Clone` this repo to your own account and down to your machine.
+- Open up the `index.html` file and either:
+    - Open the html file with `Live Link`, a VSCode extension.
+    > #### OR
+    - Copy entire file path and paste to your browser's URL bar to instally run and play!

+It's that easy!

 ## Future Updates / Bug Fixes

 - [ ] Complex checks and balance system with resource addition